eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-26_what-is-your-favorite-prison.md

 - - -

-This page is synchronized from the post: [What is your favorite prison?](https://steemit.com/@deanliu/what-is-your-favorite-prison)
+This page is synchronized from the post: ['What is your favorite prison?'](https://steemit.com/@deanliu/what-is-your-favorite-prison)